HL7/smart-health-cards-and-links/input/pagecontent/index.md

 - receive a "ticket" to access the results of a lab test when they're ready
 - give a provider time-limited or ongoing access to some or all of their medical data, including the ability to search.

+<p></p>

-Cards and Links share technologies for representing, securing and verifying a patient's information and are designed to be used together.
+SMART Health Cards and Links share technologies for representing, securing and verifying a patient's information and are designed to be used together.
 This guide defines their features, specifies rules for implementing, and describes scenarios that illustrate their use.

+<p></p>

+### SMART Health Cards
+SMART Health Cards are verified versions of an individual's clinical information, such as vaccination history or test results.
+They allow a patient to keep a copy of their important health records on hand and easily share this information with others.
+SMART Health Cards contain a secure QR code and may be saved digitally or printed on paper.

+Patients can get a SMART Health Card through a qualified issuer.
+An issuer is any organization authorized by the [Verifiable Clinical Information coalition (VCI)](https://www.vci.org) to generate these cards, including pharmacies, hospitals, healthcare providers, medical labs, public health agencies, and more.

+<p></p>

+### SMART Health Links
+SMART Health Links add features including...
+- storage and sharing of more information than can be kept on a single SMART Health Card
+- sharing of both tamper-proof and non-tamper-proof information
+- long-term sharing of data
+- sharing data that can evolve over time
+- mitigating the damage of QRs being leaked or scanned by the wrong party, through generation of a "one-time use" QR code (or a limited-time use QR), so at the time of creation there's a limited number of "claims" or a limited time period attached to it
+- protecting the QR with a PIN, which the patient can communicate to the recipient out-of-band
+- the option to host files using encrypted cloud storage, so the hosting provider can't see file contents
+- a simple UX where Data Recipients can scans a QR and immediately retrieve the data
+- a path to additional assurance that information is only shared with the intended party, e.g. requiring a recipient authenticate or id-proof before accessing the shared data.

 <p></p>